Insights On The Evolving Trends Of B2B Through M-commerce

 Do you remember the time when mobile phones came to the world?

 I still remember the day when my dad bought his first mobile phone.
-The thing that used to excite us the most was being able to make calls from anywhere without the need of visiting the telephone booths, isn’t it?
+The thing that used to excite us the most was being able to make calls from anywhere without the need to visit the telephone booths, wasn’t it?

-Starting our day, the first thing we probably do is shutting off that annoying alarm ringer on our mobile phones, many of you can relate, right?
+Starting our day, the first thing we probably do is shut off that annoying alarm ringer on our mobile phones, many of you can relate, right?

 Those lazy weekends when we skip to go for window shopping just to snooze off or to go out partying whole day, and then when do we shop bro?
 No worries!
 The mobile phone comes to the rescue again.